snowandsnow-snow/BAN5753_Spark_Team_16/README.md

 ###  Model # 5: Factorization machines classifier
 * Accuracy-Factorization machines classifier :  0.9011
 * Test Area Under ROC-Factorization machines classifier 0.9101
-### Findings and benefits of the champion model
+### Findings and Benefits of the Champion Model
-The best mode is gradient-boosted tree.
+The best performance model is gradient-boosted tree (GBT) accoring to AUC.
 The reason may be because its sampling method and we train them to correct each other's errors, they're capable of capturing complex patterns in the data.
+However, the logistic regression gives us 92% AUC which is not much lower than GBT at 93% but simpler than GBT model.
 ## 6. Best Model Saving and Load for future use
 We look at the simplest model with the highest AUC values as our model, since logistic regression gives us 92% AUC which is not much lower than GBT at 93%  and is easier to explain to stakeholders we select the logistic regression as our final model

-## 7. Prescriptive recommendations
+## 7. Prescriptive Recommendations
 Based on the decriptive analysis (EDA), we have seen a higher subscribe rate among:

 * Highly educated